 POLICY I. NAME AND OFFICES

 Section 1.
 Name and Offices.
-The “System Dynamics Society, Inc.,” hereinafter referred to as the “Society” shall maintain a mailing address at 451 King Street #542 Littleton, MA 01460-0542 USA, a telephone at +1 (978) 540-0411, a website at https://systemdynamics.org with corresponding email addresses and a registered address for correspondence with the Commonwealth of Massachusetts at 17 Loker Street, Wayland MA 01778.
+The “System Dynamics Society, Inc.,” hereinafter referred to as the “Society” shall maintain a website at https://systemdynamics.org with office@systemdynamics.org as an email addresses and a registered address for correspondence with the Commonwealth of Massachusetts at 17 Loker Street, Wayland MA 01778.
 If the Secretary (Clerk) is not a resident of Massachusetts a resident agent residing in Massachusetts shall be appointed.

 Section 2.
 Fiscal Year.
 The fiscal year of the Society shall coincide with the Gregorian calendar year as specified in the Bylaws.